python/cpython/Doc/extending/newtypes.rst

 * when decrementing a reference count in a :attr:`tp_dealloc` handler when garbage-collections is not supported [#]_

-We want to want to expose our instance variables as attributes.
+We want to expose our instance variables as attributes.
 There are a number of ways to do that.
 The simplest way is to define member definitions::

    static PyMemberDef Noddy_members[] = {